vicky-playground/EHR-GDP/article_notes/Government Investment Inequality.md

 ## Infrastructure and inequality
 ### Abstract
 - Public investment generate wealth inequality.
 However, it is dependent on finance policies.
-There also tradeoffs, with some investments not contributing to inequality in the short run but does in the long run.
+There also trade-offs, with some investments not contributing to inequality in the short run but does in the long run.
 - Dependencies:
 	- Externalities  impinges on allocation decisions
 	- Financing policies